starNGC2237/opal/README.md

 ## todo functions
 - [ ] modify the SignIn component
   - [ ] for example:
-    - add a function to know the number of continuous sign-in days
+    - [ ]add a function to know the number of continuous sign-in days
-    - good morning or good evening or good afternoon with different icons
+    - [ ]good morning or good evening or good afternoon, with different icons
 - [x] add a signInTimeLists component
   - [ ] modify the signInTimeLists component
 - [x] add a calendarProject component